enguy-hub/enguy-hub.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Hi 👋, I am enguy-hub (Hien Nguyen)
+title: Hi 👋, I am HiEN (enguy-hub)

 # Is this the primary user of the site?
 superuser: true